Ten unusual and mostly unknown facts about South Africa

-- The Sahara desert is growing at a rate of ½ mile each year, and is currently larger than the entire continent of the USA.
-(Ed: The land mass of the Sahara desert is larger than the USA but overall the USA is bigger than the Sahara).
+- The Sahara desert is growing at a rate of ½ mile each year, and is currently larger than the United States of America.
+(The land mass of the Sahara desert is larger than the USA but overall the USA is bigger than the Sahara).

 - South Africa has the most diverse and unique floral kingdom in the world, and 70% of the Cape floral kingdom occurs nowhere else on earth.

-- The most luxury train on earth to date is found in South Africa.
+- The most luxurious train on earth, to date, is found in South Africa.
 It’s name?
 The Rovos Rail.

 - In the months of November to January, you can swim with whale sharks in the Gulf of Tadjourah in Djibouti.

 - Rhino horns are now being poisoned, to prevent poaching.
 The poison is non-toxic to the animals, however any poisoned horn that is poached will show up on airport scans, and whatever powder, tea or cream is then made, will result in a bitter taste and possible burns.
 Take that heartless poachers and buyers!

 - The Coelacanth, a type of ancient fish was presumed extinct.
 However one was rediscovered in 1938 off the shores of South Africa, and again, in the early 2000’s a population of six Coelacanth were been found living in the Sodwana area.
 One was nicknamed Harding, after one of the cameramen who found it, and tragically died the same day.